|Dates / Deadlines:|

-London, the theater mecca, is one of the world's most exciting and visited cities.
-There are numerous sites to see in this bustling city, but the real joy of London is often found in exploring the lesser-known highways and byways.
+London, the theatre mecca, is one of the world's most exciting and visited cities.
+There are numerous sites to see in this bustling metropolis, but the real joy of London is often found in exploring the lesser-known highways and byways.
 London is a surprisingly green city, featuring everything from small hidden squares to large public spaces such as Victoria, Hyde, Regents, and St. James' parks.

 The University of San Diego's London Summer Program was founded in 2003 by its current faculty directors, Dr. Cythnia Caywood and Dr. David Hay.
 The program's mission is to immerse students in the rich and complex culture of London and Britian, and each three unit course makes full use of the London location.
 Courses combine classroom study with excursions, field trips, visits to theatres, museums and cathedrals, and guest speakers drawn from the rich world of British scholarly and cultural life.

 |COMM 480: British Media||Dr. Eric Pierson|